sethbern/CSJava/published/csjava/_sources/Unit5-Writing-Methods/topic-5-2-method-parameters.rst.txt

 .. mchoice:: AP2-4-2
     :practice: T

-    Consider the following methods, which appear in the same class.
+    Consider the following methods.

     .. code-block:: java

-        public void splitPizza(int numOfPeople)
+        public static void splitPizza(int numOfPeople)
         {
             int slicesPerPerson = 8/numOfPeople;
             /* INSERT CODE HERE */
         }

-        public void printSlices(int slices)
+        public static void printSlices(int slices)
         {
             System.out.println("Each person gets " + slices + " slices each");
+        }

+        public static void main(String[] args)
+        {
+            //add a call to splitPizza here

         }

     Which of the following lines would go into ``/* INSERT CODE HERE */`` in the method splitPizza in order to call the ``printSlices`` method to print the number of slices per person correctly?

     - printSlices(slicesPerPerson);